QuantEcon/lecture-source-jl/README.md

 pip install sphinxcontrib.bibtex
 conda install dask distributed
 ```

+### (Optional, for Advanced Users)

+5a.
+To accelerate your builds with [PackageCompiler](https://github.com/JuliaLang/PackageCompiler.jl), run `util/packagecompile.jl`.

+**This will have side-effects for your Julia system** (i.e., it will "bake in" a version of Plots.jl) You can re-run the script again whenever the upstream `quantecon-notebooks-julia` TOML changes, and reinstall Julia to get back to the old sysimg.

 6. Clone the repo to your preferred location (note that WSL+vscode+ssh cloning has bugs, so use https)